TomConlin/StarBash/README.md

 Here, the ImageMagik format conversion process has also streached the histogram
 for us so we can make out hundreds of faint stars.

-This does nicely explain why there was so much variation in the background and it does give us reason to revisit the background extract more stars.
+This does nicely explain why there was so much variation in the background
+and give us incentive to revisit the background to extract more stars.
-But it does bug me, is not an accurate portrail of the data it was given and most importantly I did not __$%*!~#__ tell it to modify the data.
+But it bugs me that this is not an accurate portrail of the data
+and most importantly I only asked it to modify the format, not the data.

 Enough whinging for now.